EQ Bank vs KOHO: Which one is best for you?

 KOHO has an average rating of 1.4/5 based on 282 Trustpilot reviews and some negative feedback on the PersonalFinanceCanada Reddit.
 Positive reviewers mention perks like cash back, competitive savings rates and the ability to rebuild your credit.
 Negative reviews complain about account glitches and poor customer service.

 EQ Bank also offers more customer service contact options than KOHO.
 You can phone or chat with the support team from 8am to midnight, Eastern Time, 7 days a week, while there’s also a chatbot available 24/7.
-But if you want to get in touch with KOHO, you’ll need to use in-app or web chat only.
+But if you want to get in touch with KOHO, you’ll need to use in-app or web chat.

 Final verdict: EQ Bank wins